Movable type: Europe

+According to a tradition in Feltre and Lombardy, an Italian engraver named Panfilo Castaldi (1398–1490) introduced movable type to Europe after having seen Chinese books brought by Marco Polo.
+Inspired by the Chinese prints, Castaldi started using wooden movable type and he printed several broadsides at Venice in 1426.
+The tradition tracing movable type to Castaldi also states that Johannes Gutenberg's wife saw Chinese printing blocks in Venice, which inspired their own invention of printing.
+This story was recorded by Robert Curzon citing a news article written by a doctor from Feltre dated 1843.
+Henry Yule (1820–1889), who translated Marco Polo's works, viewed the story with skepticism but believed that Chinese wood blocks could have been transferred via travelers.

-Johannes Gutenberg of Mainz, Germany, invented the printing press, using a metal movable type system.
+Johannes Gutenberg of the Free City of Mainz of the Holy Roman Empire invented the printing press, using a metal movable type system.
 Gutenberg, as a goldsmith, knew techniques of cutting punches for making coins from moulds.
 Between 1436 and 1450 he developed hardware and techniques for casting letters from matrices using a device called the hand mould.
-Gutenberg's key invention and contribution to movable-type printing in Europe, the hand mould, was the first practical means of making cheap copies of letterpunches in the vast quantities needed to print complete books, making the movable-type printing process a viable enterprise.

 Before Gutenberg, scribes copied books by hand on scrolls and paper, or print-makers printed texts from hand-carved wooden blocks.
 Either process took a long time; even a small book could take months to complete.
 Because carved letters or blocks were flimsy and the wood susceptible to ink, the blocks had a limited lifespan.

 Gutenberg and his associates developed oil-based inks ideally suited to printing with a press on paper, and the first Latin typefaces.
 His method of casting type may have differed from the hand-mould used in subsequent decades.
 Detailed analysis of the type used in his 42-line Bible has revealed irregularities in some of the characters that cannot be attributed to ink spread or type wear under the pressure of the press.
 Scholars conjecture that the type pieces may have been cast from a series of matrices made with a series of individual stroke punches, producing many different versions of the same glyph.